Digit112/Web-Quiz/README.md

 The user is asked a question and presented with multiple possible answers which can be selected, only one of which is correct.
 As with "verbatim" questions, an internal data structure can be updated to reflect the result.

 Multiple Choice questions have the unique problem of needing to generate incorrect answers to display.
 To facilitate this, Questions and QuestionGroups have the `incorrect-answers` property, which allows explicitly specifying a list of wrong answers to be displayed for a question or for all descendants of a QuestionGroup.
-In addition, QuestionGroups have the property `descendants-give-incorrect-answers`, allowing the descendants of a QuestionGroup to use the correct answers of other descendants as incorrect answers to their own questions.
+In addition, QuestionGroups have the property `descendants-share-incorrect-answers`, allowing the descendants of a QuestionGroup to use the correct answers of other descendants as incorrect answers to their own questions.
 This last option is enabled by default and is the simplest method.

 Whenever a question is displayed in multiple-choice presentation, a sufficient number of incorrect answers are drawn from all available sources.